 Students in the Regina Academies have their questions answered about the compatibility of faith and reason.
 There is no confusion.
-They graduate knowing that Truth can be known and that Truth has a name: Jesus Christ.
+They graduate prepared for the future, knowing that Truth can be known and that Truth has a name: Jesus Christ.

 Children are not standardized test scores.
 Many families come to us because their children were under too much pressure to perform on tests at their previous school.
 With declining test scores, schools have been under pressure to produce results, and those results are identified on more tests that measure achievement.

 Our schools are tech-free.
 Learning takes place as a dialog between teacher and student without the mediation of devices.
 Certainly, we have tests, but we do not test excessively.
 Our teachers know if a student is learning simply because they know their students and are in tune with how each student learns.
 They have a relationship with their students as a mentor and know what they have learned by their engagement in class.

 In a school that places a high value on virtue, many of the problems that children have in other schools are minimized.
 Of course, children must be challenged to mature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
 Issues will always occur in any school.
 They are natural expressions of their human development.
 The question is always how the school deals with behavioral issues when they do arise.